iScsc/blog.iscsc.fr/src/content/posts/minishell_wu_pwn.md

 ## Basics

-First of all we don't have binaries associated with the challenge so I add to compile them:
+First of all we don't have binaries associated with the challenge so I had to compile them:
 ```
 gcc log.c -o log
 gcc minishell.c -lcrypto -o minishell